 For more on Rick’s media appearances following his disclosure, his many appearances as a commentator, and his publications, please click here.
 As he wished, Climate Science Watch will continue to serve its established watchdog role in accordance with the expanded vision Rick set forth to GAP before he passed away.
 Now renamed Climate Science & Policy Watch (CSPW), Rick’s legacy continues on at GAP, relying on the knowledge and passion of a team of expert contributors who were close to Rick and CSW and are dedicated to speaking the truth to power about climate change science and policy.

 Rick Piltz’s expanded CSPW vision is currently under the leadership of GAP’s Chief of Staff Michael Termini.
-As CSPW’s Acting Director, Michael is leading the efforts of a team of approximately 10 expert contributors to advance the goals of CSPW, the majority of whom were actively involved in some capacity with the CSW website and initiatives since the program began in 2005.
-Michael worked closely with Rick at GAP for almost eight years in the strategic development and implementation of CSW as Deputy Director of GAP’s Development and Corporate Accountability programs.
+As CSPW’s Acting Director, Michael is leading the efforts of a team of approximately 12 expert contributors to advance the goals of CSPW — the majority of whom were actively involved in some capacity with the CSW website and initiatives since the program began in 2005.
+Michael worked closely with Rick at GAP for almost eight years in the strategic development and implementation of CSW.
 As such, he is intimately aware of Rick’s vision for CSPW, which Rick had set forth in detail to Michael and GAP President Louis Clark, the strategic needs of the program, how to execute them, and had Rick’s blessing to do so before he passed.
 Prior to joining GAP in 2007, Michael worked at New York-based non-profit Citizens Campaign for the Environment, which combated pressing issues in the region, such as the prevention of the dumping of toxic materials into the Long Island Sound and fighting the development of a corporate initiative risking waste and significant threats to the environment known as Broadwater – a first-of-its-kind liquefied natural gas facility proposed by Shell Oil and TransCanada.
 Termini also explored international environmental issues such as climate change, cap-and-trade and the Kyoto Protocol at the United Nations while working in the Global Policy Department of the United Nations Association of the USA.